Automorphism groups of random substitution subshifts: The shuffle group

 where $u$ depends on unknown information to the right.
 The inverse is then given by replacing each $u_i$ with the inflation word to its immediate left.
 Continuity of $f$ is clear, as is the fact that $f$ commutes with the shift.
-Indeed, every word of length $12$ contains at least one occurrence of a type-$b$ inflation word, so $f$ is locally defined and describes a sliding block code.
+Indeed, every word of length $12$ contains at least one occurrence of a type-$b$ inflation word, so $f$ is locally defined (by the local version of recognisability that will appear in Section \ref{SEC:local-recog}) and describes a sliding block code.
 In essence, this automorphism keeps all type-$a$ inflation words fixed, but `shifts' the type-$b$ inflation words to the left.
 Notice that shuffles have finite order, whereas this generalised shuffle $f$ has infinite order.
 Aperiodicity of $X_\rsub$ follows from recognisability of $\rsub$.
 As $\mc A$ has only two letters, that means the $a$s, and hence also the inflation words of type $\rsub(a)$, are aperiodically positioned and so this automorphism $f$ is not a power of the shift $\sigma$.
+Nor is $f$ contained in $\langle \sigma \rangle \Gamma$, the subgroup of $\Aut(X)$ generated by shuffles and shifts. \end{example} \begin{remark} While a rigorous definition of a generalised shuffle can be given, doing so would be notation-heavy and cumbersome.
+Instead, we describe them intuitively as the analogue of a finite-radius sliding block code at the level of inflation words of a particular type $\rsub^k(a)$, where the symbols for the sliding block code are given by the elements of the set $\rsub^k(a)$.
+That is, they are locally defined maps that replace $\rsub^k(a)$-inflation words with a possibly different realisation according to the local configuration of all $\rsub^k(a)$-inflation words out to some fixed radius.
+We hope that this description and the above illustrative example sufficiently convinces the reader that such maps induce well-defined continuous functions $X_\rsub \to X_\rsub$ that commute with the shift action.

+In order for such a map to be well-defined we need that $\rsub$ is recognisable, so that it makes sense to apply the generalised shuffle at the level of inflation words in a unique way.
+For the induced map to be continuous, we further require that the letter $a$ appears with uniformly bounded gaps in every element of $X_\rsub$ (namely, that for some $C \geq 1$, every legal word of length $C$ contains the letter $a$), so that the corresponding map is uniformly locally defined and we therefore obtain a corresponding sliding block code.
+This final point will be addressed in Lemma \ref{LEM:uni-bound-gaps} for primitive, compatible random substitutions. \end{remark}

-Nor is $f$ contained in $\langle \sigma \rangle \Gamma$, the subgroup of $\Aut(X)$ generated by shuffles and shifts. \end{example} With the previous example in mind, it is not so surprising that automorphism groups of RS-subshifts are similar in many respects to the automorphism groups of full shifts.
+With the previous example in mind, it is not so surprising that automorphism groups of RS-subshifts are similar in many respects to the automorphism groups of full shifts.
 As we shall see later, this pseudo-embedding of the shift on $\{0,1\}^\Z$ into $\Aut(X_\rsub)$ can be generalised to any automorphism on $\{0,1, \ldots, n\}^\Z$.
 For now though, we concentrate just on the shuffle group, which has its own rich structure.